abw/badger-database-js/README.md

 # Badger Database

-This a library for building a database abstraction layer for your projects.
+This is a simple but powerful database management tool that allows you to build database abstraction layers for your projects.
 It has support for accessing Postgres, MySQL and Sqlite databases.

 The aim is to provide a *Separation of Concerns* between your application code and your database code so that you can write application code at a higher level of abstraction, with the details of the database hidden away in the lower levels.

-It effectively allows you to build an API for your application code to use (here we're using "API" in the original sense, meaning a set of classes and methods which your application code can call, rather than the more recent meaning of, say, a REST API which you call via http requests).
+## Philosophy

 It is based on the philosphy that ORMs and SQL query builders are considered *Mostly Harmful*.
 SQL is an industry standard and has been for nearly 40